'This Is Unprecedented.' Why William Barr's Contempt of Congress Charge Matters

 Tensions between the legislative and executive branch have been simmering for weeks, but they reached a nadir Wednesday.
 House Democrats on the Judiciary Committee voted to hold Attorney General William Barr in contempt of Congress for failing to provide the full version of Special Counsel Robert Mueller’s report on Russian interference in the 2016 election, and the White House responded by invoking executive privilege over it.

 The immediate consequences will be mostly symbolic.
 About 10 percent of the Mueller report was redacted, at times clearly because it involved information relevant to the upcoming trial of longtime Trump confidant Roger Stone.
-And Barr will likely face few legal repercussions, as federal prosecutors are unlikely to pursue criminal penalties for a contempt of Congress charge against their own boss.
+The next step in the proceedings will be a vote on the House floor.
+Although it pass since Democrats control the chamber, Barr will likely face few legal repercussions, as federal prosecutors are unlikely to pursue criminal penalties for a contempt of Congress charge against their own boss.

 But the speed with which Democrats took the nearly unprecedented measure — it is only the second time in U.S. history that the nation’s top law enforcement officer was held in contempt of Congress — and the surrounding cloud of suspicion and counter-charges reflected the unprecedented scope of conflict between the executive and legislative branches.